The CARES Act expanded Unemployment Insurance Benefits through three different programs:

 - Are providing care for family or household member who has been diagnosed with COVID-19;

-- This is only for individuals who have taken family and medical leave, for reasons related to COVID-19
+- This is only for individuals who have taken unpaid family and medical leave, when they took unpaid leave for reasons related to COVID-19

 - Are the primary caregiver for a child unable to attend school or another facility closed due to COVID-19;

 - However, these workers cannot continue to collect after the school year ends, absent some other qualifying circumstance.

 - Are unable to reach place of employment due to an imposed quarantine or because advised by medical provider to self-quarantine due to COVID-19;

 - Was scheduled to commence new employment and cannot reach workplace as direct result of COVID-19;

 - Who quit job as a direct result of COVID-19;

 - Must quit as a result of ‘good cause.’